Power Train Problems of Ford Mustang - part 1

 While completing a turn at a t-intersection, the vehicle experienced a complete loss of motive power for several seconds, leaving the car stationary in the path of oncoming traffic.
 The transmission (10r80) failed to engage, a known symptom of internal cdf drum sleeve failure (TSB 24-2254).
 This follows a 'green' inspection by a dealer on March 23rd where an axle seal leak and shifting issues were overlooked.
 The failure to engage gear during a turn creates an unreasonable risk of a t-bone collision.

-all problems of the 2018 Ford Mustang
+8 Power Train problem of the 2024 Ford Mustang

 I purchased this vehicle cpo and shortly after purchase the vehicle experienced a major mechanical failure involving the clutch/transmission.
 The vehicle had a prior safety recall (recall #24s36) listed as “completed” before I purchased it.
 However, the issue has now reoccurred despite that recall being marked as repaired.
 The dealership is now claiming the failure is due to “wear and tear,” but the failure occurred after only approximately 1,000 miles of driving since purchase, which raises concern that the defect existed prior to sale or that the recall repair was not properly completed.
 The vehicle is currently unsafe to drive due to the risk of sudden loss of power and drivability issues.
 I do not feel safe operating the vehicle.
 I am requesting that this issue be investigated as a potential recall-related defect or improper recall repair, as it poses a safety risk.

-all problems of the 2024 Ford Mustang
+See all problems of the 2024 Ford Mustang 🔎.

 My vehicle would suddenly downshifted to first, constantly seek for gears, loss of traction from not finding gears, and transmission died at 120k miles.

-all problems of the 2020 Ford Mustang
+10 Power Train problem of the 2019 Ford Mustang

 Rebuilt transmissions are bad.
 Two in the last four weeks have been placed in my 2019 California special edition Mustang, and both are bad.
 They both came from the Ford manufacturer.
 The transmission locks up at any point while driving at any speed, causing the car to jerk to a standstill, and only while you are driving.
 We were on 465, and the car automatically stopped in the middle of the highway while other vehicles were flying by and behind me.
 We were almost hit by several vehicles.
 This also occurred while the mechanic test drove the car with the second rebuilt transmission placed in my car.
 No warnings, nothing before this occurred.
 This is a huge safety hazard and risk for many.
 The dealership is aware and advised me to contact Ford motor company and not to drive my car until something can be done.
 I have contacted Ford motor company, and they have yet to do anything or reach back out to me regarding this safety issue.
 The car is available for inspection at any time needed since it is still sitting at the dealership with the second rebuilt transmission in it that is no good.

-all problems of the 2019 Ford Mustang
+11 Power Train problem of the 2026 Ford Mustang

 My 2020 Ford Mustang ecoboost has a (p008a) and (po18b/po18c) the fuel pressure fuel system you low and fuel pressure sensor b is a well documented defects and has a customer satisfaction program 21n10 (or related tsbs).
 The dealer said there are no recalls under my VIN number and vehicle was not repaired.
 I sent a certified letter to Ford March 29, 2026 to Ford motor company and I have had no response.
 2015 thru 2022 Mustangs have this well known defect.
 I am not sure why the 2020 Mustang has not been issued a recall.
 It's the same identical part as the other years Mustangs that have been recalled.